This article originally appeared on VICE Germany

 Are you referring to your work in California?
 That photo of a ridiculously healthy golf course surrounded by the desert really stuck with me.

-Between 1990 and 2010, about two billion people gained access to improved drinking water sources, which must have meant better sanitation, pipe supplies, and protected wells.
+Between 1990 and 2010m, 2.3 billion people gained access to improved drinking water sources, which must have meant better sanitation, pipe supplies and protected wells.
 Have you witnessed this progression and if so, how?

 Which image reflects this positive change the most for you?